A-Hem/mem-chain-protocol/README.md

 ### Hyperswarm fork implementation and technical roadmap;

-## Modified Peer Discovery Topic's - Identifiers Using unique topic hash to ensure only DMCP Nodes can connect)
+## Modified Peer Discovery Topic's - Identifiers Using unique topic hash to ensure only DMCP Nodes can connect...

 ## example topic id